 The survey will be run twice – once at the beginning of your course, and once a few months after you finish your course.
 The survey is to find out what sort of changes happen in people’s lives while they are studying, so the first survey needs to happen before you get a long way into your course.

 Yes, there are different ways you can do the survey.
-The survey is online, and so you can take part using a mobile phone, a laptop, or a computer.
+The survey is online, and so you can take part using a mobile phone, a tablet, a laptop, or a computer.

 If you would find it difficult to finish the survey in one go, at the start of the survey you can ask to be sent a new link by email; this will then let you pause the survey and re-start it later, without losing any of your answers.